Sleeping with Other People

-Sleeping with Other People is a 2015 American romantic comedy film directed and written by Leslye Headland.
+Sleeping with Other People is a 2015 American romantic comedy film written and directed by Leslye Headland.
 The film stars Jason Sudeikis, Alison Brie, Natasha Lyonne, Amanda Peet, and Adam Scott.
-Premiering at the 2015 Sundance Film Festival on January 24, 2015, the film was released theatrically on September 11, 2015, by IFC Films.
+Premiering at the Sundance Film Festival on January 24, 2015, the film was released theatrically on September 11, 2015, by IFC Films.
 Sleeping with Other People received generally positive reviews from critics.

 Plot

 In 2002, Lainey causes a scene in a dorm at Columbia University.
 Taking pity on her as she is about to be kicked out by security, Jake claims her as his guest.
-He learns that Lainey was there in order to lose her virginity to her T.A., Matthew, who Jake thinks is the most boring guy in the world.
-Lainey eventually realizes that Jake is also a virgin, and the two lose their virginity to each other.
+He learns Lainey was there to lose her virginity to her teaching assistant Matthew, who Jake thinks is the most boring guy in the world.
+Lainey eventually realizes Jake is also a virgin, so they lose their virginity to each other.

-Years later, Lainey breaks up with her long-term boyfriend Sam after telling him she has been cheating on him.
-On the advice of her therapist she attends a sex addicts meeting, where she runs into Jake, who is there because of his inability to commit.
+Years later, Lainey breaks up with her long-term boyfriend Sam after telling him she has been cheating on him with Matthew.
+On the advice of her therapist she attends a sex addicts meeting where she runs into Jake, who is there because of his inability to commit.
 Lainey schedules an appointment with Matthew to end their affair; he agrees and tells her that he is engaged, but they end up having sex.

 On the advice of a friend Lainey contacts Jake, and they go on one date where they confess their sexual problems to one another.
-At the end of the date Jake confesses that he wants to sleep with her; however, Lainey insists that they should just be friends and Jake agrees with the safe word "mousetrap" to be used to deflate sexual tension between them.
+At the end of the date Jake confesses that he wants to sleep with her; however, Lainey insists that they should just be friends and he agrees with the safe word "mousetrap" to be used to deflate sexual tension between them.